Pivot Points

 Finding your Company’s Pivot Points

-“Knowing thyself” is hard enough for an individual; collectively we’re even more complex, and each person holds different knowledge about different aspects.
+“Knowing thyself” is hard enough for an individual; collectively we’re even more complex, and each person holds different knowledge about different areas.
 We can’t ask our team to just “write down what we are like.”
 Here’s what to do.

 You’re allowed to observe behaviors and results, but not allowed to interrogate people to understand why they took those actions.
 Indeed, it’s important that you don’t interview people, because they will unwittingly rationalize, or even mount a defense.
 We’re discovering, not judging.